The Liberal Party has a stinker of a problem with its Coalition partner

 Saturday's election result was not an aberration.
-It was part of a trend of a declining vote for the two major parties that began in 2010 and is not likely to stop.
 Indeed, the result was fairly predictable.

 Labor may scrape over the majority line this time with 50 per cent of the seats from 30 per cent of the vote, but the days of big, workable majorities for either party are gone and cooperation with the independents and minors for more centrist policies will be the new political norm.